-Although Sedgwick County is home to citizens of many diverse ethnic and cultural backgrounds, census data reveals that a large portion of the population (69.0 percent) is White/Caucasian, non-Hispanic.
-The most populous minority groups within the Sedgwick County population are Hispanic of any race (13.9 percent), Black or African American (9.1 percent), and Asian (4.3 percent).
+Although Sedgwick County is home to citizens of many diverse ethnic and cultural backgrounds, census data reveals that a large portion of the population (68.6 percent) is White/Caucasian, non-Hispanic.
+The most populous minority groups within the Sedgwick County

-Among its residents, Sedgwick County also has citizens who consider themselves to be of two or more races (3.7 percent) or of another race than those listed (2.1 percent).
+Among its residents, Sedgwick County also has citizens who consider themselves to be of two or more races (3.9 percent) or of another race than those listed (2.6 percent).